simang5c/convert-multiline-fasta-to-single-line-fasta/Readme.md

-## This program converts multiple-line fasta to single-line fasta without loading all the sequences in the memory
+## This program converts multi-line fasta to single line fasta without loading all the sequences in the memory

 ### To run the program: